Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Cairns is found in the Tropical North of Queensland.
 As the name suggests, the area experiences tropical weather all year round.

 The best time to visit Cairns is between April and November.
-This covers the winter months but don’t worry; it’s much warmer here than down south.
+This covers the winter months, but don’t worry; it’s much warmer here than down south.
 You’ll be treated with optimal snorkeling, hiking, and exploring conditions.

 I planned my Cairns itinerary for August.
 While the nights were cold, the days were beautiful, and I was relieved that we were able to enjoy the outdoors without the extreme humidity that is common during summer.

 If you’re planning your trip between November and March (summer in Australia), it can get hot and muggy.
-This is also the wet season so expect rain showers.
+This is also the wet season, so expect rain showers.

 November to March is also known as the stinger season, and you cannot swim in the ocean without a stinger suit.

-How many days in Cairns
+How many days do you need in Cairns

 At a minimum, you’ll need at least 3 days in Cairns.
 But this is dependent on your activities and how slow you want to travel.